Mentorship Matters

 Nearly half a million children in Metro Atlanta live in communities with low or very low child well-being.
 Mentorship programs work, but traditional mentorship models can only serve a fraction of the kids who need a hand up, because one-to-one mentorship models are difficult to scale.

-We have grown from 15 kids in 2017 to over 100 in 2020.
-We have strong demand from parents and partners, and aim to serve 1,000 kids by the end of 2022.
+We have grown from 15 kids in 2017 to over 1,000 in 2024.
+We have strong demand from parents and partners, and aim to serve 1,500 kids by the end of 2025 and deepen our relationships with our scholars and families.

 VISION

-building a Scalable Mentorship Model
+Building a Scalable Mentorship Model

 Martial Arts gyms are generally run by practitioners who have dedicated their lives to teaching, and to a set of core values.